invictus-integration/docs-ifa/support/v6-migration.md

 ### Update Your Invictus for Azure Pipelines

-The Azure build and release pipelines have been updated with new pipeline and script parameters.
-Some of the pipeline tasks have also been changed.
-You will need to update your pipelines to match these changes.
+The Azure build and release pipelines have been overhauled and you will need to update your pipelines to match these changes.

+The changes include:
+- Updated pipeline parameters
+- Updated script parameters
+- Different pipeline tasks
+- Release pipeline agent must be Ubuntu

 The newly updated pipelines and template can be found here: